See procedure Contact for actions that must be undertaken.

 Factors to consider in determining a person’s suitability to attend contact

-The assessment will be informed by the Best Interests Case Practice Model, information gathering, validation and analysis, and will based on a judgement of what is in the best interests of the child including consideration of:
+The assessment will be informed by the SAFER children framework, information gathering, validation and analysis, and will be based on a judgement of what is in the best interests of the child including consideration of:

 - each child’s views and wishes as far as these can be gained

-- the parents' view and wishes, balanced against the rights and best interests of the child
+- the parents' views and wishes, balanced against the rights and best interests of the child

 - the person’s connection to the family and specific relationship to each child